-Hosting a PiAf Fellow benefits both Fellows and host organizations by creating opportunities for talented young people to serve in Africa and by providing effective, low-cost employees to organizations working in Africa.
-Organizations gain access to motivated, bright, energetic young adults with great writing, English, and critical thinking skills.
-PiAf recruits, screens and selects the best applicants to meet organizations' needs-saving them time and money-and then organizations ultimately make the final choice.
-With 450+ applicants for 45-50 fellowship posts, PiAf Fellows are exceptional.
+Hosting a PiAf Fellow benefits both Fellows and host organizations by creating opportunities for talented young people to serve in Africa, and by providing organizations with efficent and effective team members.
+Organizations provide PiAf with detailed job descriptions for positions that they need filled, from grant writing to teaching, to help them reach their goals.
+PiAf recruits, screens and selects the best applicants to meet organizations' needs saving them time and money-before sending the top candidates to the organizations to make the final selection.
+With a roughly 10% acceptance rate, only the most talented and qualified applicants are sent to work with our host organizations.

-2014-15 SUPERVISOR SURVEY
+2015-16 SUPERVISOR SURVEY

-93% described the quality of their PiAf Fellow's work as excellent or good 93% said their Fellow had a very positive or positive effect on their organization 97% were very satisfied or satisfied with their relationship with PiAf 97% said they would like another Fellow in the future, if funding were available 100% said they would recommend hosting a PiAf Fellow to another organization
+93% described the quality of their PiAf Fellow's work as excellent or good 92% said their Fellow had a very positive or positive effect on their organization 95% were very satisfied or satisfied with their relationship with PiAf 97% said they would like another Fellow in the future, if funding were available 100% said they would recommend hosting a PiAf

+Fellow to another organization

-2014-15 Fellowship Organizations
+2015-16 Fellowship Organizations

 - African Cashew Alliance

-- African Impact

 - African Leadership Academy

 - African School of Economics

 - Baylor International Pediatric

 AIDS Initiative

-- Clinton Health Access
+- Clinton Health Access Initiative

-Initiative

 - Comprehensive Community

-Based Rehabilitation in
+- Based Rehabilitation in Tanzania

-Tanzania

 - eleQtra (InfraCo)

 - Equal Education

 - Gardens for Health

 International

 - Global Shea Alliance

 - Hope Through Health

 - Imani Development

-- Indigenous Education Foundation of Tanzania
+- Indigenous Education

+Foundation of Tanzania

-- International Rescue Committee
+- International Rescue

+Committee

 - Kucetekela Foundation

 - Lutheran World Federation

+- Lwala Community Alliance

 - Maru-a-Pula

 - mothers2mothers

 - Mpala Research Centre & Wildlife Foundation

 - Nyumbani Village

 - Olam International

-- Plan International

-- Population Services International
+- Population Services

+International

+- Soko

-- Sanergy
+- Spark MicroGrants

 - The BOMA Project

 - The Kasiisi Project

 - The Rwanda School Project

 - UN World Food Programme

 - Village Enterprise

+- World Agroforestry Centre (ICRAF)

-WHO ARF OUR ALUMNI?
+WHO ARE OUR ALUMNI?